-Herbal and dietary supplements — Use of herbal or dietary supplements (eg, ginseng, ginkgo biloba extract, and glucosamine) by older adults has been increasing, from 14 percent in older women in 1998 to 26 to 27 percent in 2002 [10,11] and 49 percent in 2006 .
-One study in over 3000 ambulatory adults 75 years of age or older in four states in the US found that almost three-quarters used at least one prescription drug and one dietary supplement .
+Herbal and dietary supplements — Use of herbal or dietary supplements (eg, ginseng, ginkgo biloba extract, and glucosamine) by older adults has been increasing, from 14 percent in 1998 to 63 percent in 2010 .
+One study in over 3000 ambulatory adults 75 years of age or older in four states in the United States found that almost three-quarters used at least one prescription drug and one dietary supplement .
 Often, clinicians do not question patients about use of herbal medicines and patients do not routinely volunteer this information.
-In one US survey, three-quarters of respondents aged 18 years and older reported that they did not inform their clinician that they were using unconventional medications .
+In one United States survey, three-quarters of respondents aged 18 years and older reported that they did not inform their clinician that they were using unconventional medications .

 Herbal medicines may interact with prescribed drug therapies and lead to adverse events, underscoring the importance of routinely questioning patients about the use of unconventional therapies.
 Examples of herbal-drug therapy interactions include ginkgo biloba extract taken with warfarin, causing an increased risk of bleeding, and St. John's wort taken with serotonin-reuptake inhibitors, increasing the risk of serotonin syndrome in older adults .
 A study of the use of 22 supplements in a survey of 369 patients aged 60 to 99 years found potential interactions between supplements and medications for 10 of the 22 supplements surveyed .
 (See "Overview of herbal medicine and dietary supplements", section on 'Herb-drug interactions'.)